OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 ### Wave 1 to MVP (BULK!!)
 - [ ] Update image analysis view to have updated user palette so it can analyze colours properly

-Suggestions:
-- Should we add a floating bottom right button on UserPalette to toggle Edit view?
-Is long press not obvious enough?

-### Wave 2 to MVP
-- [ ] IMPLEMENT AD MOB
-- [ ] Revisit colour grouper
+- [ ] Revisit colour mapper so that it only fetches once on entire app run.
-- [ ] Revisit colour mapper
+- [ ] Revisit colour grouper to first group by names and then by rgb.
+2 separate if statements.
+- [ ] Localize at least 2 strings.

-### Wave 3 to MVP -- Beat the spaghetti code allegations.
+### Wave 2 to MVP -- Beat the spaghetti code allegations.
 - [ ] On another branch, one big code cleanup
 - [ ] And then a small code cleanup
 - [ ] Then one more small code cleanup
 - [ ] Then one more big code cleanup

-### WAVE 4 TO MVP - (MARKETING WAVE)
-- [x] Create app logo
+### Wave 3 to MVP -- MARKETING
 - [ ] Create website
 - [ ] Create screenshots
 - [ ] Create demo video
-- [x] Create App Launch screen

 ### WAVE 5 -- THE DEPLOYMENT
 - [ ] Deploy app.